Get insider access

 • Some compression at max volume.

-6.8 Podcasts
+N/A Podcasts

 The Sonos Era 100 is fair for podcasts.
-Voices are clear and detailed right out of the box, meaning you can follow along with your favorite shows with ease.
+Voices are clear and detailed right out of the box, meaning you can easily follow along with your favorite shows.
 Bass and treble adjustments let you customize the sound, too, meaning you can get an even cleaner output.
 If you own other compatible Sonos products, you can set them up in the app to amplify your show across your house or move the audio from one room to the next as you walk through the house.
 However, this speaker isn't designed with portability in mind, given that it's wired only.

 Pros